thehui87/Learning-Godot/tutorial_3d.md

 #### Immediate Geometry

 If, instead, there is a requirement to generate simple geometry that will be updated often, Godot provides a special node, [ImmediateGeometry](class_immediategeometry) which provides an OpenGL 1.x style immediate-mode API to create points, lines, triangles, etc.

+#### 2D in 3D

+While Godot packs a powerful 2D engine, many types of games use 2D in a 3D environment.
+By using a fixed camera (either orthogonal or perspective) that does not rotate, nodes such as [Sprite3D](class_sprite3d) and [AnimatedSprite3D](class_animatedsprite3d) can be used to create 2D games that take advantage of mixing with 3D backgrounds, more realistic parallax, lighting/shadow effects, etc.

+The disadvantage is, of course, that added complexity and reduced performance in comparison to plain 2D, as well as the lack of reference of working in pixels.

 ### Environment